loganhartford/portfolio-site/_mechatronicsprojects/(2) A PCB Christmas.md

 ![alt text](https://res.cloudinary.com/dlfqn0wvp/image/upload/v1704147806/portfolio-site/pcb-christmas/mufkk34mn58x5z9xeyk6.png "christmas Tree PCB Layout")
 * 2-layer PCB
 * The board outline was drawn in SolidWorks and then imported as a DXF.
-* Large copper pads used to create ornaments which doubled as testpoints during development.
+* Large copper pads used to create ornaments which doubled as test-points during development.
 * Thick curved lines to the silk-screen layer to create streamers on the Christmas tree

 ## Code